Anandapuram mandal

 Anandapuram mandal is one of the 46 mandals in Visakhapatnam district of the Indian state of Andhra Pradesh.
-It is under the administration of Visakhapatnam revenue division and the headquarters are located at Anandapuram.
+It is under the administration of Bhemunipatnam revenue division and the headquarters are located at Anandapuram.
 Anandapuram mandal is bounded by Bheemunipatnam mandal to the east, Chinagadila to the south, Padmanabham to the north and Kothavalasa to the west.

 Demographics

 Anandapuram mandal covers an area of 205.32 sq. km.
 The total population is 60,789 residing in 15,265 houses, spread across a total of 32 villages.
 The population of males is 30,739 and females 30,050.
 The absence of a town means that there is no urban population in the mandal, whereas the rural population is 60,789.
 The mandal has a rural population in Visakhapatnam district.
 The population in the age-group 0–6 is 6,846, of which 3,535 are male and 3,311 are female.
 The literacy rate is 48.52%, with 29,497 literate, which is significantly lower than the state average of 67.41.